Minqi Liu

 United States of America

-I’m an ABD (all-but-dissertation) Ph.D. candidate in the Department of Linguistics at the University of California, Los Angeles (UCLA) and also a member of the UCLA Language Acquisition Lab.
 I am primarily interested in first language (L1) acquisition and theoretical syntax.
 I employ experimental methods to address core issues in children’s syntactic development and believe that L1 data can inform linguistic theory in meaningful ways.
+My recent research focuses on the L1 development of syntactic locality constraints through lens of constructions triggering locality difficulties (‘Intervention Effects’) in child grammar, such as sluicing or passive constructions in Mandarin Chinese.

 Before entering the Ph.D. program at UCLA, I earned my B.A. in Chinese Language and Literature at Peking University, China.